GKLabIPR/MicroED/scripts/README.md

 inefficient access pattern, as discussed [here](https://forum.hdfgroup.org/t/speeding-up-h5repack/1145).
 Our `repack_emd.py` reads data in a more efficient way and compresses about 40 times faster.

-On the on-the-fly processing node, which can access microscope's storage, we run the following one-liner to compress Verlox EMD files.
+On the on-the-fly processing node called `talos-otf`, which can access microscope's storage, we run the following one-liner to compress Verlox EMD files.

 ```sh